Dr Keith Williams

 Keith's personal research is in process-orientated model evaluation across timescales, in particular evaluating cloud processes.
 A variety of diagnostic techniques (initial tendencies, nudging, sensitivity experiments, etc.) are employed to help identify the source of any errors.
 Detailed comparison of the model against active and passive satellite data (using satellite simulators in the model to emulate the characteristics of the space-borne instruments), combined with surface-based cloud observations have been used for cloud evaluation.

-Keith obtained his degree in physics and meteorology and his PhD from the University of Reading.
+Keith obtained his degree in physics and meteorology, and his PhD, from the University of Reading.
 Upon joining the Met Office in 1998, Keith focused on understanding processes leading to a spread in climate sensitivity between climate models.
-Most of this work involved understanding the spread in cloud response to climate change between climate models, and determining confidence in their response through evaluation of relevant processes in the current climate.
+Most of this work involved understanding differences in the cloud response to climate change between models, and determining confidence in their response through evaluation of relevant processes in the current climate.

-In 2008, Keith became the manager of the Seamless Prediction team which began the work of drawing together model assessment techniques from the weather and climate communities.
-Following a re-structuring of the Met Office science areas in 2010 to promote far more seamless working, Keith began leading the newly formed Model Evaluation team, which performs process-orientated evaluation of the global Unified Model and works with parametrization developers to improve systematic errors.
+In 2008, Keith became the manager of the Seamless Model Assessment team which began the work of drawing together model assessment techniques from the weather and climate communities.
+Following a re-structuring of the Met Office science areas in 2010 to promote more seamless working, Keith began leading the newly formed Model Evaluation team, which performs process-orientated evaluation of the global Unified Model and works with parametrization developers to improve systematic errors.

 In 2017, Keith became head of the Atmospheric Processes and Parametrizations group.

 - Former co-chair of the World Meteorological Organization's Working Group on Numerical Experimentation (WGNE).
 This group has the responsibility of fostering the development of atmospheric circulation models for use in weather, climate, water and environmental prediction on all time scales and diagnosing and resolving shortcomings in these models.